Tag Archives: RU

 Roskilde University

-Department of People and Technology, Roskilde University, invites applications for a fixed term 18-months position as post doc from the 1st of February 2024, or as soon as possible thereafter.
+Department of People and Technology, Roskilde University, invites applications for a position as PhD of Social Psychology of Everyday life from August 1, 2024 or as soon as possible thereafter.
+The position as PhD is limited to a period of 3 years.

 Responsibilities and tasks